Liver cancer is the sixth most common cancer worldwide and the risk increases with age, with most cases diagnosed over the age of 75.

 - Because coffee is consumed in a wide variety of ways (caffeinated, decaf; black, w/milk, sugar; drip, press; etc.) it is not yet possible to pinpoint a precise amount or preparation that affords optimal protection.
 In studies, people who drank one cup per day had a 14% lower risk of liver cancer than people who did not drink coffee at all.

-Other Factors: Diabetes, the hepatitis B and C viruses, and exposure to aflatoxins increase risk for liver cancer.
+Diabetes, smoking, the hepatitis B and C viruses, and exposure to aflatoxins increase risk for liver cancer.

 - Aflatoxins, produced by fungi that grow on improperly stored grains and nuts, raises liver cancer risk, but exposure is rare in the U.S.